 According to the Federal Motor Carrier Safety Administration (FMCSA), in 2012, a total of 3,802 large trucks were involved in fatal crashes, which was an increase from 2011.
 Injuries caused by large trucks also witnessed an increase, going up by 22%, from 63,000 to 77,000.
 Given the sheer size and weight of trucks, the injuries caused by them are often life-altering, leaving a lasting impact that affects not only the injured person, but his or her family as well.
-At Sanders.Law, our Kansas City truck accident attorneys exclusively represent injury victims and are passionate about providing dedicated legal assistance.
+At Sanders.Law, our Kansas City truck accident attorneys exclusively represent injury victims in both Kansas and Missouri, and are passionate about providing dedicated legal assistance.
 If you or someone you love was injured in a truck accident, reach out to us for fierce and compassionate representation.

 Our legal team cares about our clients.
 Contact us today at (816) 844-6938.

 Unlike car accidents, truck accidents often involve more than one liable party.
 One or more of the following might be responsible for a victim’s injuries:

 - The truck driver

 - The trucking company

 - The manufacturer of the truck, tires, or other parts that might have been defective and caused the accident

 - The loader of the truck’s cargo in cases where improper loading led to the accident